merenlab/merenlab.org/_posts/anvio/2016-11-08-pangenomics-v2.md

 The test accounts for the fact that there may be more genomes observed from one category than the other.
 As usual, having more genomes makes the test more reliable.
 There are lots of different ways to do this test, but we did some investigations and found that the Rao test had the highest power out of all tests that control Type 1 error rate.
 Yay!

 Since many users will be looking at testing for enrichment across many functions, by default we adjust for multiple testing by controlling the false discovery rate.
-For this reason, please report q-values instead of p-values in your paper if you use `anvi-get-enriched-functions-per-pan-group`.
+For this reason, please report q-values instead of p-values in your paper if you use {% include PROGRAM name="anvi-compute-functional-enrichment" text="`anvi-compute-functional-enrichment`" %}.
 </div>

 Now let's search for one of the top functions in the table "Ser/Thr protein kinase RdoA involved in Cpx stress response, MazF antagonist", which is enriched for the members of the LL group, and we can see in the table that it matches four gene clusters.